Day Care and Schools

 Day care

 Municipalities and private day care centres provide day care, also called early childhood education and care.
 You can apply for a place in a day care centre (päiväkoti), group family day care (ryhmäperhepäivähoito) or family day care (perhepäivähoito).
-Family day care involves a care provider looking after the children in his or her own home.
+Family day care involves a care provider looking after the children in his or her own personal home.

 In Finland, all children under school age are entitled to day care arranged by the municipality after the end of their parents’ maternity and paternity leave.
 In Kouvola, early childhood education is provided in Finnish and in one kindergarten in Swedish.